KarelZe/thesis/references/obsidian/chapters/🤖transformer.md

 - Detailed explanation and implementation.
 Check my understanding against it: https://uvadlc-notebooks.readthedocs.io/en/latest/tutorial_notebooks/tutorial6/Transformers_and_MHAttention.html
 - mathematical foundations [[@elhage2021mathematical]]
-- Our analysis starts from the observation: the original Transformer (referred to as Post-LN) is less robust than its Pre-LN variant2 (Baevski and Auli, 2019; Xiong et al., 2019; Nguyen and Salazar, 2019). (from [[@liuUnderstandingDifficultyTraining2020]])
 - general description of setup in [[@zhangDiveDeepLearning2021]]
 - motivation to switch discuss the effects of layer pre-normalization vs. post-normalization (see [[@tunstallNaturalLanguageProcessing2022]])
 - https://towardsdatascience.com/transformers-explained-visually-not-just-how-but-why-they-work-so-well-d840bd61a9d3